matallonor/qukt-server/README.md

 The architecture of all this application has been implemented following the example at:
 (https://github.com/aantoniadis/clean-architecture-example)

+# Init Elasticsearch

+- First you need to download docker and docker-compose
+- Then execute command:

+    docker-compose up

+    or if you want it to run in a daemon:

+    docker-compose up -d

 # Compile and run the app

 `./mvnw package && ./mvnw spring-boot:run -pl delivery`